Optimal Construction of Hierarchical Overlap Graphs: Introduction

 As a result, Hierarchical Overlap Graphs (HOG) were proposed in~\cite{CazauxCR16,CazauxR20} as an alternative to overcome such limitations of the two types of assembly graphs.
 The HOG has nodes for all the longest overlaps between every pair of strings, and edges connecting strings to their suffix and prefix, using linear space.
 Note that Overlap graphs have edges representing longest overlaps between strings requiring quadratic size, whereas HOG has additional nodes for longest overlaps between strings requiring linear size by exploiting pairs of strings having the same longest overlaps.
 Thus, it is a promising alternative to both de Bruijn graph and Overlap graph to better solve the problem of genome assembly.
 Also, since it maintains if two pairs of strings have the same overlap, it also has the potential to better solve the approximate {\em shortest superstring problem}~\cite{Ukkonen90} having applications in both genome assembly and data compression~\cite{Sweedyk99,BlumLTY94}.
 Some applications of HOG have been studied in~\cite{CazauxCR16,CanovasCR17}.

 Cazaux and Rivals~\cite{CazauxR20} presented the first algorithm to build HOG efficiently.
-They showed how HOG can be computed for a set of $n$ strings $P$ in $O(||P||+n^2)$ time, where $||P||$ represents the cummulative sum of lengths of strings in $P$.
+They showed how HOG can be computed for a set of $n$ strings $P$ in $O(||P||+n^2)$ time, where $||P||$ represents the cumulative sum of lengths of strings in $P$.
 However, they required $O(||P||+n\times\min(n,\max_{p\in P} |p|))$ space, which is superlinear in input size.
-Park et al.~\cite{ParkCPR20} improved it to $O(||P||\log n)$ time requiring linear space using Segment trees~\cite{BergCKO08}, assuming a constant sized alphabet set.
+Park et al.~\cite{ParkCPR20} improved it to $O(||P||\log n)$ time requiring linear space using Segment trees~\cite{BergCKO08}, assuming a constant sized character set.
 For the word RAM model, they further improved it to $O(||P||\frac{\log n}{\log \log n})$ time.
 For practical implementation, both these results build HOG using an intermediate Extended HOG (EHOG) which reduces the memory footprint of the algorithm.
+In both the results, the \textit{bottleneck} is solving a special case of All Pairs Suffix Prefix (APSP) problem.
+Given a set $P$ of $n$ strings, the goal of the APSP problem is to compute the maximum overlaps between every pair of strings.
+This classical problem was optimally solved by Gusfield et al.~\cite{GusfieldLS92} using $O(||P||+n^2)$ time and $O(||P||)$ space, where the solution is reported for the $n^2$ pairs.
+However, for computing HOG we only require the set of {\em maximum overlaps}, and not their association with the corresponding pairs of strings, making the result suboptimal due to the extra $O(n^2)$ factor.
 Also, both these results~\cite{CazauxR20,ParkCPR20} mentioned as an open problem the construction of HOG using optimal $O(||P||)$ time and space.
-We answer this open question positively using a simple algorithm, which results in the following
+We answer this open question positively and solve the special case of APSP optimally as follows.

 \begin{restatable}[Optimal HOG]{theorem}{optHOG} For a set of strings $P$, the Hierarchical Overlap Graph can be computed using $O(||P||)$ time and space. \end{restatable}